Stuart Forster reviews the book The Beer and Food Companion by Stephen Beaumont.

 The Beer and Food Companion, by Stephen Beaumont, is an informative, illustrated hardback book.
-For newcomers it provides an accessible introduction to brewing, world beers plus the pairing of food and beer.
-For ale aficionados it provides food for thought and a number of recipes to try at home.
+For newcomers, it provides an accessible introduction to brewing, world beers plus the pairing of food and beer.
+For ale aficionados, it provides food for thought and a number of recipes to try at home.

 The thick pages, multiplicity of pictures and timeless information make this book an ideal gift for people who love beer and those who want to know more about it.
 Beaumont writes with authority about brewing and beers.
 The publication of The Beer and Food Companion also looks well-timed for capturing the burgeoning enthusiasm for pairing food with craft ales, lagers and other styles of beer.

 For years beer has been regarded by many gourmets as a poor man’s alternative to wine.
 As the author suggests in his introduction to the book, this may well be because of France’s predominant position in gastronomy since the 18th century.
-“Beer is back,” he asserts, suggesting craft beer and the rise of the gastropub and quality pub dining is helping the multifaceted nature of beer to become cherished as an accompaniment to good food.
+“Beer is back,” he asserts, suggesting craft beer and the rise of the gastropub and quality pub dining are helping the multifaceted nature of beer to become cherished as an accompaniment to good food.

 Written by Stephen Beaumont